qmk/qmk_firmware/docs/reference_glossary.md

 An event that happens when a key is released.

 ## Keymap
-An array of keycodes mapped to a physical keyboard layout, which are processed on key presses and releases
+An array of keycodes mapped to a physical keyboard layout, which are processed on key presses and releases.

 ## Layer
 An abstraction used to allow a key to serve multiple purposes.
 The highest active layer takes precedence.